mewmewdevart/so_long/README.md

 **Linux and MacOS**

 This project requires [GNU Compiler Collection](https://gcc.gnu.org/), [GNU Make](https://www.gnu.org/software/make/) compiler and the Internet to clone [MiniLibX](https://github.com/42Paris/minilibx-linux#readme) in the project folder.<br>
-❗️| Make sure you have all the required tools installed on your local machine then continue with these steps.<br>

 **Windows**

 You'll need to install Xserver in your machine seeing as the library runs on X-Window system.
-You may also use WSL on Windows 11 and run ```wsl --update``` and you should be good to go.
+You may also use WSL on Windows 11 and run ```wsl --update``` and you should be good to go. <br>
+❗️| Make sure you have all the required tools installed on your local machine then continue with these steps.<br>

 ### Instructions to run the game :